michal-harish/gridport/README.md

 Backlog
 ========================================================================

+* BUG ROUTER Set-Cookie passes only last cookie instruction
-* BUG Win-64 wrapper native missing
+* BUG Win-64 wrapper native missing (not available in communit edition)
+* BUG make an internal function to read header by case-insensitive header name key
+* FEATURE exception handling and propagation with default html pages for 40x and 50x
-* REFACTOR move log to /var/log/gridport.log, add log4j configurator and create install script for linux
+* FEATURE move log to /var/log/gridport.log, add log4j configurator and create install script for linux
 * REFACTOR domain.Route as immutable POJO with reference to Endpoint
-* REFACTOR add interface Module ( initialize(), close(), cliCommand(),... )
-* REFACTOR make an internal function to read header by case-insensitive header name key
+* REFACTOR ClientThread.loadIncomingContentEntity() should not exist, streaming should be impelemented
+* REFACTOR & review default jms auditing

-* DESIGN exception handling and propagation
+* DESIGN KAFKA publish/subscribe RESTful API
-* DESIGN account management (registration, password change, ...)
+* DESIGN MANAGER account management (registration, password change, ...)
-* DESIGN manager interface (options are cli, web, api)
-* DESIGN review default jms auditing
 * DESIGN review OPTIONS usage and implement merging Allow headers with proxy settings
 * DESIGN proxyMulticast() - implement MATCH (200 ok if responses are identical);
 * DESIGN testing strategy (ESP.
 EXPECTATIONS AND ASSUMPTIONS ABOUT ROUTING)
-* DESIGN performance benchmarking strategy
+* DESIGN benchmarking strategy

-* BUG ROUTER Set-Cookie passes only last cookie instruction
-* FEATURE ClientThread.loadIncomingContentEntity() should not exist, streaming should be impelemented
 * FEATURE process multiple subrequest responses in a streaming fashion
 * FEATURE ROUTER if any of the sub request of a multicast event responds with 4xx, ALL subrequests need to be cancelled with extra compensation for those that have already returned 2xx or 3xx
 * FEATURE ROUTER Compensate for pending Event Sub requests